to the day you setup your first email address.

 Step 4.
 Send your first bits!

-If you’re buying online from your desktop: checkout with Bitcoin and you'll be shown their QR Code, amount due, and Bitcoin address.
+Checkout with Bitcoin and you'll be shown their QR Code, amount due, and Bitcoin address.

+Verify the Bitcoin address and amount.
 If correct, click Send in your Bitcoin wallet!

 The online checkout should turn green confirming you paid them!